Notice of boardwalk closure

 We are committed to working with the community, landowners, businesses and other local organisations to reconnect the route between Keswick and Threlkeld for the enjoyment of walkers, cyclists and those with limited mobility.
 Due to the extensive scale of the damage it is estimated that this could take up to two years.
 In the interest of public safety we have closed off all damaged and missing bridges and we ask everyone to take note of the warning signs and not to remove any of the safety fencing or notices.

 We are now working to develop plans for reconnecting the route at locations where the bridges are missing or damaged.
-We will keep the public updated by sharing project information, including the information presented at the public meetings held by Capita on 11 January.
+We will keep the public updated by sharing project information, including the information presented at the public meetings held by Capita in January 2017.